 Students not only develop a comprehensive understanding of the preparation of a body and ceremony according to the wishes of the survivors, but also learn to prepare financial accounts, file death certificates and legal documents, and direct individuals into post-death counseling or support group activities.
 Our funeral service program strives to educate students on every aspect of mortuary science.
 Northampton Community College students in the Funeral Service Education program take a variety of classes in subjects such as accounting, philosophy, chemistry, and more.
 These classes include Chemistry of Life, Accounting I, and On Death and Dying.
 In the last couple of semesters, students take Funeral Directing, Embalming Theory, and U.S. and PA Funeral Law to prepare them for a 12-month internship.

 If you are a Northampton Community College student living outside of Pennsylvania or intending to complete an internship or clinical placement outside of the state in a NCC program leading to professional licensure, you should review requirements on the state board website to make sure that the program qualifies.

 Licensure requirements vary from state to state and you may require additional authorization from the professional licensing agency in that state.
 Participating in a program from outside of Pennsylvania, if not properly authorized by that state's professional licensing board, could result in loss of licensing eligibility.
 If you need help or have questions, please contact the Program Director for more information.

-Graduates with an associate's degree in Funeral Service Education are qualified to take positions as resident interns, funeral directors, and embalmers.
+Graduates with an associate degree in Funeral Service Education are qualified to take positions as resident interns, funeral directors, morticians, and embalmers.
 The scope of the work takes place mostly in funeral homes and crematories, with on-call hours including nights and weekends.
 Funeral directors arrange the details and logistics of a funeral or services to honor the deceased.
-Funeral directors also handle the paperwork involved with a person's death.
+They also handle the paperwork involved with a person's death.